Singapore Next 50 Indices - Explore opportunities beyond blue chips

 - Meet minimum trading velocity thresholds

-From this screened universe, the largest 50 stocks by market cap are selected, with a cap of 5% per stock.
+From this screened universe, the largest 50 stocks by market cap are selected, with each stock capped at 5% of the respective index at each rebalance.

-The indices are rebalanced quarterly in March, June, September, and December.
+The indices are reviewed quarterly in March, June, September and December.

 | Addition/Inclusions | Removal/Exclusions |

-The next rebalancing is scheduled for June 2026.
+The next rebalancing of the iEdge Singapore Next 50 indices is scheduled for September 2026.

 Which stocks are in the iEdge Singapore Next 50 indices?